mishelashala/zettelkasten/sources/Karl Marx and the Close of his System by Eugen von Böhm-Bawerk & Böhm-Bawerk's Criticism of Marx by Rudolf Hilferding.md

 «The specific theorical work of each was a most ingeniously conceived structure, built up by a fabulous power combination, of innumerable storeys of thought, held together by marvelous mental grasp, but—a house of cards.», p118

-## Böhm-Bawerk's criticism of Marx by Rudolf Hilferding
+## Notes from "Böhm-Bawerk's criticism of Marx" by Rudolf Hilferding

 ### Böhm-Bawerk's thought he won the discussion